Quantum Circuits for partial differential equations via Schr\"odingerisation: Introduction

 While significant progress has been made in the field, the explicit design of quantum circuits for solving partial differential equations (PDEs) remains open.
 A recent study by Sato et al. \cite{sato2024hamiltonian} has introduced a novel approach that utilizes the Bell basis to construct scalable quantum circuits specifically for wave or Schr\"odinger-type PDEs.
 In our paper, we construct quantum circuits for general PDEs--which not necessarily follow unitary dynamics --by using the Schr\"odingerisation technique.

-Notably, we present a detailed circuit implementation of the approximating unitary matrix $V$, as depicted in Figure \ref{fig:circuit:schro}.
-This explicit form of implementation has not been reported in previous literature.
+\paragraph{Contribution} We present a detailed circuit implementation of the approximating unitary matrix $V$, as depicted in Figure \ref{fig:circuit:schro}.
+This explicit implementation has not been reported in previous literature.
 To demonstrate the effectiveness of our approach, we provide two examples: the heat equation, and the advection equation with the upwind scheme which was not studied in \cite{sato2024hamiltonian}.
 Complexity analysis is performed to demonstrate the quantum advantages of these algorithms in high dimensions over their classical counterparts.
+Numerical experiments for both the heat equation and the advection equation were performed using the {\it Qiskit} package \cite{Qiskit}.
+The results, obtained either through statevectors or observations from the quantum circuits, closely align with those derived from classical computational methods.

-\textbf{Organization} The paper is structured as follows: In Section \ref{sec:fdo}, we introduce the basic notations.
-The quantum circuit implementation for the heat equation is introduced in Section \ref{sec:heat}, followed by the implementation for the advection equation approximated by the upwind scheme in Section \ref{sec:advection}.
+\paragraph{Organization} The paper is structured as follows: In Section \ref{sec:fdo}, we introduce the basic notations.
+The quantum circuit implementation for the heat equation is introduced in Section \ref{sec:heat}, followed by the implementation of the upwind scheme for the advection equation in Section \ref{sec:advection}.
 To showcase the scalability of the proposed quantum circuits, we conduct a complexity analysis in Section \ref{sec:complexity}.
+Several numerical experiments are presented to demonstrate the validity of these proposed quantum circuits in Section \ref{sec:numerical}.
 Finally, we present our conclusions in Section \ref{sec:conclusion}.

-\textbf{Notation} In the context of complexity analysis, we use the big $O$ notation to describe the upper bound, and use $\tilde{O}$ to denote $O$ where logarithmic terms are ignored.
+\paragraph{Notation} In the context of complexity analysis, we use the big $O$ notation to describe the upper bound, and use $\tilde{O}$ to denote $O$ where logarithmic terms are ignored.
 The symbols $X,Y,Z$ represent the Pauli matrices.